GSA/Section508.gov/_pages/develop/2023-09-15-develop-incorporate-conformance.md

 layout: page
 sidenav: true
 type: develop
-title: "Effective Methods and Tools for Incorporating Accessibility Conformance Validation within Development Processes"
+title: Effective Methods and Tools for Incorporating Accessibility Conformance Validation within Development Processes
+permalink: develop/incorporating-accessibility-conformance/
 description: Learn methods and tools to integrate accessibility conformance validation into development.
 Improve ICT products with inclusive, efficient practices.
-permalink: develop/incorporating-accessibility-conformance/
-topic: "Develop"
-sub-topic: "Guidance"
+disclaimer: true
 audience:
-- "Developers"
+- Developers
-- "IT Program & Project Managers"
+- IT Program & Project Managers
-- "Service & System Owners"
+- Service & System Owners
+topic:
+- Develop
+subtopic:
+- Guidance
-resource-type: "Process & How-To"
+resource-type:
+- Process & How-To
-format: "HTML"
+format: HTML
 created: 2023-09-15
-updated: 2026-06-22
+updated: 2026-07-10
 exclude-changelog: true
 ---

 The integration of accessibility conformance validation, or accessibility testing, throughout the development life cycle reduces testing burden and results in a more accessible Information and Communications Technology (ICT) product.
 Below are steps you can take to integrate methods and tools for accessibility conformance validation into your development life cycle.